deepmalviy/Sales-Analytics-Dashboard-Power-BI/README.md

 ## How to Use
 1. Open the Power BI file (.pbix) in Power BI Desktop.
-2. Connect your dataset if required.
-3. Explore different insights using filters for category and ship city.
+2. Explore different insights using filters for category and ship city.

 ## Repository Structure
 ```